cybprojects65/ToneUnitMarker/README.md

 This instruction executes the analysis using a 100 ms window (w=0.1 s), detecting energy loss of 99% between two consecutive windows, and does not discard losses between too high energetic windows (the multiplier is disabled).
 It will search for at least 3 tone units.
 If less then 3 tone units are found, the system will automatically decrease the energy jump by 10% and retry.
 A maximum of 100 iterations of energy reduction will be attempted.

 The parametrisation above is useful for short audio files containing a few words uttered with disfluency.

+*Segmenting Tone Units up to a specific length:*

+Download [PS1Audio.wav](https://github.com/cybprojects65/ToneUnitMarker/blob/main/PS1Audio.wav) (a mono, PCM-signed 16 bit, 16kHz recording).
+Open a prompt.
+Execute:

+    java -cp ./tum.jar it.cnr.speech.toneunit.ToneUnitMarker -i./PS1Audio.wav -w0.2 -e90 -p100 -L30 -Strue -F"./output_of_segmentation"

+This instruction executes the analysis using a 200 ms window (w=0.2 s), detecting energy loss of 90% between two consecutive windows, while and discarding losses between too high energetic windows (of at least 100 times the lowest energy window, which normally contains silence).
+It segment the signal into Tone Units of 30s (L=30).
+A maximum of 100 iterations to attempt optimal segmentation will be conducted, otherwise abrupt segmentation into 30 s chunks is performed.